digital-asset/daml/docs/source/getting-started/index.rst

     yarn install
     yarn workspaces run build

-You should see ``Compiled successfully.`` in the output if everything is worked expected.
+You should see ``Compiled successfully.`` in the output if everything worked as expected.

 ..
 TODO: Give instructions for possible failures.